• Share on twitter

 BA Educational Studies graduates have a wide range of career options and job prospects ahead of them.
 Some common careers include working in care homes with elderly or young people, information and vocational learning, professional development, educational training and curriculum development.

-TTC mural of Professor Carl James
+Professor Carl E. James

 university of york education